shaffex/shaffex.github.io/Views.md

 `title` Text view that provides the main message to the user.

-`` (optional) Text view that provides additional context or instructions.
+`description` (optional) Text view that provides additional context or instructions.

-`image` (optional) An optional Image view that can be used to visually represent the unavailability of content.
+`systemImage` (optional) An optional system Image view that can be used to visually represent the unavailability of content.

 ## Examples

-* If no systemImage provided*
+*If no systemImage provided*

 ```xml
 <body>